-- (a) a business day before 8am or after 2pm for a residential customer or 3pm for a business customer; or - (b) a Friday or the day before a public holiday; or - (c) a weekend or a public holiday; or - (d) the days between 20 December and 31 December (both inclusive) in any year;267
+- (a) a business day before 8am or after 2pm for a residential customer or 3pm for a business customer; or - (b) a Friday or the day before a public holiday; or - (c) a weekend or a public holiday; or

-263 This rule has been removed because it relates to distributor's obligations.
+$^{263\ \}mathrm{This}$ rule has been removed because it relates to distributor's obligations.

-264 This rule has been removed because it relates to distributor's obligations.
+$^{^{264}}$ This rule has been removed because it relates to distributor's obligations.

-265 The definition of 'extreme weather event' has been deleted to address AGL's submission that a local instrument is required to declare the applicability of 'extreme weather event' in Victoria and if no such instrument is declared then the obligations surrounding 'extreme weather event' will not be effective.
+265 The definition of extreme weather event has been deleted to address AGL's submission that a local instrument is required to declare the applicability of Extreme Weather Events in Victoria and if no such instrument is declared then the obligations surrounding Extreme Weather Events will not be effective.